 When you brush your teeth each morning and night, you probably take the time to make sure you’ve cleaned every surface of each tooth, to remove any accumulation of plaque and food residue.
 Daily oral hygiene is an important step in preventing tooth decay, but tartar can develop on the teeth, no matter how efficiently you clean them.
-A professional dental cleaning with Precision Dentistry can help your teeth stay healthy by removing tartar and preventing cavities.
+Professional dental cleaning with Precision Dentistry can help your teeth stay healthy by removing tartar and preventing cavities.

 Dental Cleanings Prevent Tooth Decay